Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-Format-e.rst

 * The INI file format has severe restrictions on the syntax of a key.
 Qt works around this by using ``%`` as an escape character in keys.
 In addition, if you save a top-level setting (a key with no slashes in it, e.g., "someKey"), it will appear in the INI file's "General" section.
 To avoid overwriting other keys, if you save something using a key such as "General/someKey", the key will be located in the "%General" section, *not* in the "General" section.

-* In line with most implementations today, :sip:ref:`~PyQt6.QtCore.QSettings` will assume the INI file is utf-8 encoded.
-This means that keys and values will be decoded as utf-8 encoded entries and written back as utf-8.
+* In line with most implementations today, :sip:ref:`~PyQt6.QtCore.QSettings` will assume that *values* in the INI file are utf-8 encoded.
+This means that *values* will be decoded as utf-8 encoded entries and written back as utf-8.
+To retain backward compatibility with older Qt versions, *keys* in the INI file are written in %-encoded format, but can be read in both %-encoded and utf-8 formats.

 Compatibility with older Qt versions ....................................

 Please note that this behavior is different to how :sip:ref:`~PyQt6.QtCore.QSettings` behaved in versions of Qt prior to Qt 6.
-INI files written with Qt 5 or earlier aree however fully readable by a Qt 6 based application (unless a ini codec different from utf8 had been set).
+INI files written with Qt 5 or earlier are however fully readable by a Qt 6 based application (unless a ini codec different from utf8 had been set).
 But INI files written with Qt 6 will only be readable by older Qt versions if you set the "iniCodec" to a utf-8 textcodec.

 .. seealso:: registerFormat(), :sip:ref:`~PyQt6.QtCore.QSettings.setPath`.